Plant-Based from the Inside Out

 Our Commitment to Sustainability

 Our internal goal of creating earth-friendly packaging to replace the traditional plastic vitamin bottles we currently use became our priority since seeing our home province of British Columbia affected by record-breaking heat waves, floods, and fires.
 After realizing that our new priorities and brand identity did not align with our branding anymore, we’ve spent the last year researching, brainstorming, and innovating our new look and feel.

-We now offer our entire product line in pouches made from 100% compostable, plant-based ingredients, and have chosen to divert over 60,000 plastic bottles (2 tons of plastic) from being put into use per year.
+We now offer our entire product line in pouches made from 100% compostable, plant-based ingredients, and diverting over 300,000 plastic bottles (10 tons of plastic) from ending up in landfills, per year.
 We created clean, friendly, bright, and timeless new designs to match our evolving brand and to further emphasize our switch to more earth-friendly practices.

 What are our new compostable pouches made from?